panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 typeof myVar !== 'undefined'; // => false
 ```

-Usually that's not a problem because when you check if the variable is defined, you'd like it to be initialized with a payload value too.
+Usually, that's not a problem because when you check if the variable is defined, you'd like it to be initialized with a payload value too.

 ## 3. Using *try/catch*

-When you try to access the value of non defined variable, JavaScript throws a reference error:
+When you try to access the value of a non defined variable, JavaScript throws a reference error:

 ```javascript
 // missingVar is not defined